 SAFE Grant Student Spotlight: Claire Brown, Physics and Astronomy

-Claire Brown is an undergraduate student from Waxhaw, N.C.
+Claire Brown is a senior from Waxhaw, N.C.

 Student and Faculty Excellence (SAFE) fund recipient

 Project: “Construction of an Automated Optical Tweezer Apparatus”

 SAFE grant funding aided in Brown’s construction of an automated optical tweezer apparatus.
 This instrument is being employed to conduct several biophysics based projects as well as being used as a training tool for new undergraduate researchers.

 Brown described an optical tweezer as using “a highly focused laser light to ‘trap’ nano-scale objects, about 1/1000th the width of a human hair.
 The trapped object’s position can then be manipulated by moving the beam of the laser using motored mirrors.”
 She explained the construction of the tweezers involved multiple optical components including various lenses, mirrors, telescopes and microscopes.
 Brown arranged these components in a configuration that allows her to direct and focus the beam within the microscope column.

 Dr. Brooke Hester, associate professor, Department of Physics and Astronomy, and Brown’s faculty advisor added, “the SAFE fund allowed for the purchase of crucial electronic components used to build the temperature-controlled sample chamber.
 Claire's device will be in use indefinitely for experiments involving biological cells in the BiyOSeF lab, providing a necessary component for valid and accurate measurements of living systems.”

 The construction process allowed Brown to gain valuable research experience in an area she is passionate about and makes her a more valuable candidate when applying for Engineering Ph.D. programs.
 Through this, she also learned skills such as troubleshooting and collaboration.